-- In a change to previous years, hitting the same wall repeatedly only scores ONE RUN – unless an over-throw.
+- Hitting the same wall repeatedly only scores ONE RUN – unless an over-throw.

-- Batting points will be achieved when passing 120 runs (not 150 as before) based on average scores last season.
+- Batting points will be achieved when passing 120 runs based on average scores last season.

 - Teams failing to play a fixture will now be deducted 10 points.